orov-io/anne-bonny/README.md

 - [] Add to the client mock responses.
 At now, to test the video handler, you must up and expose the storage service
 - [] Find a way to load non tracked .env files to the makefile.
 - [] Install goose in the dev Dockerfile target and provide a make command per service to execute migrations from the running container.
 This way, you will not install goose in the host.
+- [] Recovery system.
+Store all CUD events in the system in a mongo collection.
+Provide a way to restore it to each microservice...

 ## Tutorial